Oh, Beautiful America !

 A review of my sales records shows most of my work goes to residences, with the balance a mix of corporate and professional installations, health care suites, and commercial sites.

-These two pictures are from the reception area waiting room, from a treatment and rehabilation clinic in North Platte, Nebraska.
+These two pictures (right) are from the reception area waiting room, from a treatment and rehabilation clinic in North Platte, Nebraska.

 Several other scenes can be found in consulting areas, offices, and conference rooms.